-European vacation destinations will soon require travelers to have prints of their fingers taken as well as photos upon arrival.
-All data will be saved.
+European vacation destinations will soon require travelers to have fingerprints taken as well as photos upon arrival.
+All data will be saved for 30 years.

 “These European countries will introduce the different elements of the EES in phases, including the collection of biometric data, such as facial image and fingerprints,” the European Union’s (EU) website notes.